BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_0_Setting_Up_a_Bitcoin-Core_VPS.md

-# Section Two: Setting Up a Bitcoin Core VPS
+# Section Two: Setting Up a Bitcoin-Core VPS

-To get started with Bitcoin, you first need to set up a machine to run Bitcoin from.
+To get started with Bitcoin, you first need to set up a machine running Bitcoin.
 The articles in this section describe how to do so using a VPS (Virtual Private Server).

 You can either create your VPS by hand or you can use a simple StackScript at Linode.com to do so.

    * [Part One: Setting Up a Bitcoin Core VPS by Hand](2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md)